zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 (Figure 5, X axis shows number of days it taken to complete a piece of work, Y axis shows number of stories in that group)

-### Lead Time
+### Lead time
 This is the most confusing one when it comes to knowledge work.
 Lead time is how long work has taken from the moment it was committed to the queue.
 So the overall time.
 Let's go back to the coffee shop example again (standard work).
 When you have entered the coffee shop you have committed yourself to the queue, the overall time it takes you from walking in to that door to the moment you walk out with nice flat white is the lead time.

 You might be thinking well there will be a lot of waiting around before I get served and my cycle time starts!
 You are right, the cool thing is that in "standard work" you can predict how long you will wait in the queue.
 This is because there is **average** cycle time.
 Let's say it takes 1 minute give or take to make a cup of joe.
-So if there are 4 people ahead of you, you know that you will get your coffee in about 4+1(+1 is for you) multiplied by 1 minute so 5 minutes.
+So if there are 4 people ahead of you, that is 4 people are work in progress, you know that you will get your coffee in about 4+1(+1 is for you) multiplied by 1 minute so 5 minutes.

 Going back to software engineering.
 Work gets committed normally in the Sprint so that is when the lead time clock actually starts.
 If you are using Kanban and work does not get swapped around all the time (stable queue) then lead time is measured from the moment is committed to your Kanban board.
 Issue is that in software engineering cycle time is heavily skewed, see figure 5 and this makes estimation less predicable.
 This is because unlike coffee that might take between 30 seconds to 1 minute and 30 seconds which makes it 1 minute average.
 Based on above graph ~25% of knowledge work gets delivered in 2.5 days, ~50%  7 days, ~75% 10 days and last 25% 15 days.
-So it seems that craft work can't be standardised in to **average** unit of time like standard work can be which means vanilla Little's Law can't be used.
+So it seems that craft work can't be standardised in to **average** unit of time like standard work can be which means out of the box Little's Law can't be used.

 ![](img/alltogether.png)

-(Figure 6, showing you committed work WIP, Cycle Time and Lead Time)
+(Figure 6, showing you committed work WIP, cycle time and lead time)

 ## Craft production - Learning to see
 Knowledge workers typically work together to produce some value.
 The moment team is formed dynamics change, and I don't mean this from personality point of view but from work **relay** point of view.